painted/rockpaperscissors/README.md

 ##Possible Future Versions:

-Add websockets and sessions so it can be played by two users on different machines.
+	*Add websockets and sessions so it can be played by two users on different machines.
+	*Improve code climate score.

 ====================